Sygzygy/SchoolPlusPlus/README.md

 # SchoolPlusPlus

 ## Overview
 This repository contains a series of school assignments demonstrating various programming concepts in C++, such as template classes, file handling, heap-based tree structures, Huffman coding, and more.
 Each assignment is organized into its respective numbered folder, with each folder containing the relevant files and a detailed README.
-This comprehensive README provides an overview of all assignments and links to their individual READMEs.
+This comprehensive README overviews all assignments and links to their individual READMEs.

 ## Table of Contents
 1. [Matrix Class Template](#matrix-class-template)